-Everyone who watches TV needs a TV Licence, which costs £145.50 per year.
+Everyone who watches TV needs a TV Licence.
 The law has changed recently, too, to reflect that you now need a licence for watching programmes post-broadcast, such as on the BBC iPlayer, ITV hub, My5 or Demand 4.

 As well as ground rules with your landlord, if you're in a shared property it can also be beneficial to work out some basic agreements with your fellow tenants.
 For example, who's going to be responsible for what and are you going to pay bills and rent from one account?

 We hope this guide has provided some useful tips to make sure moving in goes smoothly, and most importantly make sure you have everything in place to enjoy your new home.